 Develop the knowledge and skills you need to create technologies and applications that will change the world.
-Developed with leading employers, this course will fully prepare you for a fast-paced, rewarding career.
+Developed with leading employers, our course will fully prepare you for a fast-paced, rewarding career.

 Using a combination of work-based learning and lectures, we’ll help you develop a thorough understanding of computing theory, principles and technologies, along with practical training in how to apply them to many different fields and needs.